 How can we help truck drivers do their jobs more efficiently?

 Problem: Maven Machines has been able to provide more features and information.
 Now, one of the screens has become a "kitchen sink," and they think it needs a makeover.

-Solution: How might we simplify this screen, so that they see the right info at the right time?
+Solution: Simplify this screen, so that they see the right info at the right time.

 Nobody wants to keep operating a device that you gotta keep redoing, and you start getting frustrated and it’s not working.
 There’s other devices out there that you can use.

 How I helped with this project for a client in from February to March 2020.

 I looked at Maven Machine's and competitors' apps to see what works well and what doesn't.

 The competitors’ apps fared better than Maven Machine’s in most areas.

 This was the only heuristic that failed for Maven Machines.
 This is because of the Stop Info screen, which is the screen they thought was the initial problem.